 Economy class passengers receive complimentary soft drinks and tea or coffee, with liquor, wine and beer being available for purchase.
 All drinks, including wines, beer, spirits and non-alcoholic beverages are included in the First Class fares.

 Alaska Airlines will be joining the oneworld alliance by summer 2021.
 The airline will become the alliance's 14th member along with American Airlines and others.

 Los Angeles Kahului

 New Orleans Los Angeles

 Los Angeles Kansas City

 Los Angeles Nashville

-Other airlines which fly to and from Los Angeles include Aer Lingus, Aeroflot, Aeromexico, Air Berlin, Air Canada, Air China, Air France, Air New Zealand, Air Tahiti Nui, American Airlines, Philippine Airlines, Singapore Airlines and many others.
+Other airlines which fly to and from Los Angeles include Aer Lingus, Aeroflot, Aeromexico, Air Berlin, Air Canada, Air China, Air France, Air New Zealand, Air Tahiti Nui, American Airlines, Envoy Air, Skywest Airlines, Philippine Airlines, Singapore Airlines and many others.

 With Alaska and Alaska Global Partners guests can earn and redeem miles on flights to more than 900 destinations worldwide.

 Alaska Airlines operates a frequent flyer program called Mileage Plan to reward regular passengers with the airline.
 With Mileage Plan, passengers will earn miles every time you fly Alaska Airlines or with one the airline partners.